soumyasj/textVQG/README.md

 # textVQG

-**Implementation of the paper Look, Read and Ask: Learning to Ask Questions by Reading Text in Images (ICDAR-2021)**
+**Implementation of the paper Look, Read and Ask: Learning to Ask Questions by Reading Text in Images (ICDAR-2021)** (Resolving some issues with respect to evaluation in progress.
+[Issue with NLG_eval and evaluate_textvqg.py code.
+The model was previously trained in python 2.7 environment and new is being changed to python 3.8.
+Will update the complete code sooner.])

 [paper](https://link.springer.com/chapter/10.1007/978-3-030-86549-8_22)